-This handbook has been compiled with the help of several serving academic advisers and departmental tutors in the School, the Student Services Centre and the Teaching and Learning Centre.
-It acknowledges that practices may differ between departments and that the size and nature of the department will impact on the role and responsibilities of academic advisers.

-However, there are core duties associated with being an academic adviser and there are also many similarities between departments, as shown in the section called "A year in the life of academic advisers: good practice".
-(1.4)
+This handbook has been compiled by LSE Teaching and Learning Centre with the help of several serving academic advisers, departmental tutors in the School, the Student Wellbeing Service and the Student Services Centre.
+It acknowledges that while there are also core duties associated with being an academic adviser and many similarities between departments, as shown in the section called 'A year in the life of academic advisers: good practice' (1.4), practices may still differ between departments.

-The handbook is not meant to be prescriptive and is considered to be a living document that should be added to and developed by departmental tutors, academic advisers and those involved in supporting them.
-Its purpose is rather to help all those new to academic advising to understand the job the School asks of them and to provide a common point of reference for departments through which issues can be highlighted and good practice shared.
+The handbook is a living document which is developed and added to over time by departmental tutors, academic advisers, the School's professional services as well as through feedback and conversations with our students.
+Its purpose is to help all those members of staff involved in academic advising to understand what the School expects of them and to provide a common point of reference through which issues can be highlighted and good practice shared.

-Many of the formal procedures in this handbook are primarily relevant to work with Masters students.
-The Teaching and Learning Centre is in the process of developing guidance for faculty working with master's students and there is a separate handbook for PhD supervisors.
-That said, much of Sections 4 and 5 provide advice relevant to working with all students.
+Many of the formal procedures in this Handbook are primarily relevant to work with undergraduate students.
+However, much of the information and guidance also applies to academic staff working with Master's students.
+There is a separate handbook for PhD supervisors which is also published at the beginning of the academic year.